ABOUT THE CONDITION

 You will need an outpatient appointment at the hospital a few weeks after surgery.
 If you have packing in your ear, it will be removed at this appointment.
 Following mastoid surgery, it is common to need long-term follow-up care, especially if you have a mastoid cavity.

-Author: Mr Arun Iyer
+Reviewer: Mr Arun Iyer

 Disclaimer: This publication is designed for the information of patients.
 Whilst every effort has been made to ensure accuracy, the information contained may not be comprehensive and patients should not act upon it without seeking professional advice.